randomtable/ChimeraOS/README.md

 # ChimeraOS
-A VM with OS.JS, OwnCloud, Open Source Social Network and TheLounge installed as hidden service over Tor
+A VM with OS.JS, OwnCloud, Open Source Social Network and TheLounge installed as Tor Hidden Services

 #Version and Hidden Service Descriptor: